AionSystem/SOVEREIGN-TRACE-PROTOCOL/AI-ETHICS-STATEMENT.md

 The certification framework rewards honesty.
 It does not reward the concealment of failures.

+**Certification warnings:** Some certifications (e.g., `FRAGILE_VALID`
+or `TOPOLOGICALLY_ISOLATED`) explicitly warn of structural weaknesses;
+they do not imply system safety or reliability.
+These statuses are disclosed in the certification statement and the Trust Registry.

 **Architectural expression:** Tier 1 Basic Verification is deliberately designed around the premise that an organization already has a failure to report.
 The entry point to certification